Production of Watchmen (2009 film): Failed projects

 In August 1986, producer Lawrence Gordon acquired the film rights to Watchmen for 20th Century Fox, with producer Joel Silver working on the film.
 Fox asked author Alan Moore to write a screenplay based on his story, but when Moore declined the studio enlisted screenwriter Sam Hamm.
 On September 9, 1988, Hamm turned in his first draft, but said that condensing a 338-page, nine-panel-a-page comic book into a 128-page script was arduous.
 He took the liberty of re-writing Watchmen's complicated ending into a "more manageable" conclusion involving an assassination and a time paradox.
 Fox put the film into turnaround in 1991, and Gordon set up the project at a new company, Largo International, with Fox distributing the film.
 Although Largo closed three years later, Fox was promised that they would be involved if the project was revived.

-Gordon and Silver moved the project to Warner Bros., where Terry Gilliam was attached to direct.
+Gordon and Silver moved the project to DC Comics' parent company, Warner Bros., where Terry Gilliam was attached to direct.
 Unsatisfied with how Hamm's script fleshed out the characters, Gilliam brought in Charles McKeown to rewrite it.
 The second draft, which was credited to Gilliam, Warren Skaaren, and Hamm rather than McKeown, used the character Rorschach's journal as a voice-over, and restored scenes from the comic book that Hamm had removed.
 According to Watchmen artist Dave Gibbons, filming was to take place at Pinewood Studios.
 Silver wanted to cast Arnold Schwarzenegger as Dr. Manhattan.
 Because both Gilliam and Silver's previous films, The Adventures of Baron Munchausen and Die Hard 2 respectively, went over budget, they were only able to raise $25 million for the film—a quarter of the necessary budget.
 As a result, Gilliam abandoned the project, and ultimately decided that Watchmen was unfilmable.
 Gilliam explained, "Reducing [the story] to a two or two-and-a-half hour film [...] seemed to me to take away the essence of what Watchmen is about."
 When Warner Bros. dropped the project, Gordon invited Gilliam back to helm the film independently.
-The director again declined, believing that the comic book would be better directed as a five-hour miniseries.
+Gilliam again declined, believing that the comic book would be better directed as a five-hour miniseries.

 In October 2001, Gordon and Universal Studios signed screenwriter David Hayter to write and direct Watchmen in a "seven-figure deal".
 Hayter hoped to begin filming in early 2002, but did not turn in his first draft until July 2002.
 In May 2003, Hayter said he had Alan Moore's blessing on the film, despite Moore's disagreement with the project since its first incarnation.
 In July 2003, Watchmen producer Lloyd Levin announced the completion of Hayter's script, which he called "a great adaptation [...] that absolutely celebrates the book".
 Ultimately, Hayter and the producers left Universal over creative differences, and in October 2003, Gordon and Levin expressed interest in setting up Watchmen at Revolution Studios.
 The pair intended to shoot the film in Prague, but the project fell apart at Revolution Studios.